feroldi/cci/README.md

 ## Running tests

-This project depends on [GoogleTest](https://github.com/google/googletest) in order to run the unit tests.
+This project depends on [GoogleTest](https://github.com/google/googletest) in order to run unit tests.
 There's no need to install it in order to compile the project, it's only required if you want to run the tests.

-**Note**: When generating CMake configuration files, make sure to enable the CMake option `CCI_ENABLE_TESTS` **if** you want to compile and run tests.
+**Note**: When generating CMake configuration files, make sure to disable the CMake option `BUILD_TESTING` **if** you don't want to compile and run tests.

+To run unit tests, type:

+    GTEST_COLOR=yes ctest --output-on-failure

 Use `cci --help` to get a list of useful parameters and options.